Glossary of Terms

 Accountability

-An aspect of Governance, where we trace behaviors through AI Systems to their causes.
-Related is the need for organizations to take responsibility for the behaviors of the AI Systems they deploy.
+An aspect of governance, where we trace behaviors through AI systems to their causes.
+Related is the need for organizations to take responsibility for the behaviors of the AI systems they deploy.

 AI Actor

-[2] An organization or individual building an AI System.
+[2] An organization or individual building an AI system.

 AI System